From time to time while traveling I experience moments that I like to think of as gifts.

 Even if it is just to a greener pasture.

-After watching a few more yaks ford the river I headed for home with a smile on my face and inspiration in my heart.
+After watching more yaks ford the river I headed for home with a smile on my face and inspiration in my heart.
 While walking I turned around to say farewell and express my gratitude for the scene I just witnessed.

 I made it home just after sunset, with the last rays of sunlight just dipping below the horizon.